RikkuX491/SE-NYC-TEMPLATE-Phase-2/README.md

 - Discuss the importance of Components
 - Learn how a Component is written
 - Learn how to render a Component
-- Observe how to render multiple elements from a list
-- Discuss the importance of the key prop for a list of elements / components

 ## Setup

 Please make sure that you are inside the folder for this repository (the `SE-NYC-071524-Phase-2` folder) before following these instructions for setup:

 1. Run the following command in the terminal to create a new React application named `pets-app`: